Protein & Peptide NMR Services

-SARomics Biostructures is a leading CRO provider of custom protein NMR structural biology services (BioNMR), offering protein and peptide structure determination, ligand-binding analysis, fragment-based screening, and biosimilar HOS comparability analysis.
+SARomics Biostructures is a leading NMR structural biology services provider, offering protein and peptide structure determination, protein-ligand and protein-protein complex structure analysis, and ligand binding site mapping, fragment library screening, and biosimilar higher-order structure comparability analysis.

-We provide comprehensive contract NMR structural biology outsourcing services as part of our integrated structural biology platform.
+We provide comprehensive NMR structural biology services, including protein and peptide NMR structure determination, protein-ligand and protein-protein complex characterization, and biosimilar higher-order structure comparability analysis.
 Our offerings are leveraged by our company team’s extensive expertise and access to advanced high-field NMR spectroscopy instrumentation.
-Below is a list of the custom protein NMR service packages provided by our company, each linked to a more detailed description of the experiments:
+Below is a detailed list of the custom protein NMR services packages offered by our company, each linked to a more detailed description of the experiments:

-- Contract protein and peptide NMR structure determination services (see also our lists of off-the-shelf FastLane™ proteins).
+- Protein and peptide NMR structure services (see also our lists of off-the-shelf FastLane™ proteins).

 - Peptide NMR & protein NMR assignment, secondary structure assessment.